Calchan/debian-install-scripts/README.md

 Once you reboot after the second part of the install process, all hardware should be functional and configured properly.

-Due to the weak CPU, the `run-game` script (see below) doesn't use GameMode.
-Our setup plays with thread priorities and the CPU/GPU power balance to improve performance, and does wonders on a regular machine, but on the Win 2 it deprives the CPU from too much of its performance and heavy games end up having low and erratic frame rates.
-I suspect the issue is with the I/O scheduler struggling.
-For the same reason, using kernels with patchsets like the CacULE CPU scheduler is not recommended on the Win 2.

 ### `6-gpd-win3`